Menu

 3D printing will begin to appear in other areas, such as basic car construction done by mainstream carmakers and new players like Local Motors, a low-volume manufacturer of open-source vehicles.
 After all, 3D printing makes it cost-effective to build things, challenging today’s fundamental approach to car design.

-Regarding automotive 3D-printing research, there’s an interesting ecosystem in which numerous universities are collaborating with each other but haven’t yet started to partner with private companies on a big scale.
-For example, the University of Texas-El Paso is collaborating with the University of Arizona and with Printed Device Concepts in 3D printed structures with electronics.
+Regarding automotive 3D-printing research, there’s a fascinating ecosystem in which numerous universities are collaborating with each other but haven’t yet started to partner with private companies on a big scale.
+For example, the University of Texas-El Paso is working with the University of Arizona and with Printed Device Concepts in 3D printed structures with electronics.

 As for startups and SMEs entering the sector, Mantis Composites has received an SBIR grant to produce complex 3D-printed carbon fiber parts to be applied in automotive, but also, aerospace and biomedical markets.
 C-Motive focuses on electrostatic forces.
 And Juno Racing Cars is investigating how to use 3D Printing to improve the performance of their racing cars.